jimyag/kubevirt-console/README.md

 ./kubevirt-console web --listen 127.0.0.1:8080
 ```

-Visit `http://127.0.0.1:8080/`, fill in the namespace and VMI (or pass them via query parameters), and the page will stream the serial console over WebSocket.
+Visit `http://127.0.0.1:8080/` and fill in the namespace and VMI.
+The page automatically syncs those fields into the URL (so you can bookmark/share the link) and streams the serial console over WebSocket.
 If you leave the namespace empty, the server falls back to the namespace from your kubeconfig context.
+Terminal output includes connection status, and any errors are highlighted next to the Connect button.

 ## Updating embedded web assets